 The new video page designs, which causes major slowdowns on browsers like Firefox when trying to watch a video.

 Trying to force users to use their real name instead of their username.
-It's an attempt to curb spam, but may just increase it.
+It's an attempt to curb spam, but all it did was cause users to put in obviously fake names like "Chuck Norris" and "Bruce Wayne".